02Aditya2323/TuiFileExplorer/README.md

-# 🚀 TUI File Explorer
+# 🚀 FoxFile- TUI File Explorer

 A blazing-fast, feature-rich **Terminal User Interface (TUI)** file explorer built with Python and Textual.
 Navigate your file system with vim-like keybindings and enjoy rich file previews, smart filtering, and BFS-powered search—all from your terminal.